Thursday, July 30, 2009

 The developer sent us an email today with the price for the lot and we sent them a counter offer.
 Hopefully we will hear something tomorrow.

-When we sell our house, we are planning to use the "5-Day" method (www.5-day.com).
-I had never heard of this before but my husband had.
-I started reading the book about this today and I think it sounds really good.
-So, if all goes according to plan, it will take us 5 days to sell our house, although we will have some work to do to get it ready....mostly deep cleaning stuff, like washing baseboards:).
+So, if we end up purchasing this lot, things are going to get very, very busy around here.
+First, we are planning to sell our house as soon as possible, although we will have some work to do to get it ready....mostly deep cleaning stuff, like washing baseboards:).
 We will also have to find a place to rent, hopefully near where we will be building, and we will need to get a bunch of stuff out of our house to make it ready to sell.
 Lots to do here.

 If all of this comes to fruition, I'm not sure how much formal home schooling we will get done this year.
 We'll have to play that one by ear.
 Fortunately the boys are both well ahead of where they should be so I am not too concerned about it.
 Our number one priority will be learning to read and I'm sure we will still fit in lots of read aloud time.
 Everything else will be gravy and they will learn a lot from watching the house go up:).